mrivi/avoidance/README.md

    roslaunch local_planner local_planner_realsense.launch
    ```

 You will see the Iris drone unarmed in the Gazebo world.
 To start flying, there are two options: OFFBOARD or MISSION mode.
-For OFFBOAD, run:
+For OFFBOARD, run:

 ```bash
 # In another terminal